 When looking for a property or contemplating building one, the budget is obviously a crucial factor as it will likely be your most expensive investment so I believe the 4 L’s should be seriously considered before embarking on your search:

 LAND – The size, slope and aspect of the parcel.
 Think long and hard about how important the land size is to you.
 Do you simply want to have it because you think it’s important or do you plan to utilise it.
 Remember, big land = big maintenance and big money so think about how much you really need.

 LOCATION – Where is it, what suburb, how valuable/scarce is it and what factors are important to you – Close to CBD, schools, transportation, shops?

 LIVABILITY – The size of the house, how new/old it is, convenience and appropriateness of the floor plan, whether it has what you’re looking for and has that ‘just right’ fit.

 LUXURY – These are more of the ‘wants’ or ‘nice to haves’ rather than ‘needs’.
 Is opulence important to you, do you want an air of luxury or sophistication and how important is quality in finishes and workmanship.

 I know this won’t come as a shock but all of these things cost money.
 If you want all 4 then get ready to pay $$$$$$.
 If you’re willing to compromise then the price tag will come down but be careful not to set yourself up for a frustrating experience by wanting it all while not wanting to pay.
-This generally does not end happily as you either create something you don’t like or fall into unaffordable debt and spent future years eating 2 minute noodles with no holidays.
+This generally does not end happily as you either find yourself living in something you don’t like or fall into unaffordable debt and spent future years eating 2 minute noodles with no holidays.

 At Manasons, we proudly place greater emphasis on the last 3 L’s as we’re fans of inner city convenience, livability and luxury… day to day living made as appealing and easy as possible with local essentials just minutes away.